galliot-us/smart-social-distancing/README.md

 You may hardcode a value rather than using the `timezone.sh` script, such as `US/Pacific`.
 Changing the processor's timezone allows to have better control of when the `reports` are generated and the hours to correlate to the place where the processor is running.

-Please note that the bash script may require permissions to execute `chmod +777 timezone.sh`
+Please note that the bash script may require permissions to execute (run `chmod +x timezone.sh`)

 #### Persisting changes files